 ZOOM SHARING GROUP MEETINGS FOR PARKINSON PATIENT ONLY

-Because we have had little time for the usual sharing during this pandemic, we are offering an opportunity via Zoom for the Person with Parkinson's (PWP) to share with other patients.
+Although we again are having our monthly meetings in person, we are still offering an opportunity via Zoom for the Person with Parkinson's (PWP) to share with other patients.
 It is a meeting open specifically for patients only with Dr. Stu Gillim facilitating.
 Below is the information you need to enter the Zoom meeting.
 The dates are also below.
 For each date, the link is the same.
 We suggest you save the link.

 LINK TO ENTER ZOOM MEETING